Norman Wisdom: Starring film roles for the Rank Organisation

 Wisdom starred in a series of low-budget comedies produced by the Rank Organisation, beginning with Trouble in Store (1953).
 The film earned him a BAFTA Award for Most Promising Newcomer to Film in 1954, and became the second most popular film at the British box office that year.
 Exhibitors also ranked him as the tenth biggest box-office star in Britain in 1954.

-His cheerful, unpretentious screen persona—lighthearted and physical—made his films natural successors to those of George Formby a generation earlier.
-While never critically acclaimed, Wisdom’s comedies were hugely popular with domestic audiences and represented some of Britain’s most successful box-office draws of the era.
+His screen persona—lighthearted and physical—made his films natural successors to those of George Formby a generation earlier.
+While never critically acclaimed, Wisdom's comedies were considered popular with domestic audiences and represented some of Britain's most successful box-office draws of the era.
 They even found unexpected success in overseas markets, helping to financially sustain Rank at a time when its costlier productions faltered.

 Most of these films featured his well-known Gump character—usually named Norman—who found himself in various manual jobs, frequently incompetent and always subordinate to a straight man, typically portrayed by Edward Chapman (as Mr Grimsdale) or Jerry Desmonde.
-The films highlighted Wisdom’s flair for physical slapstick comedy and his ability to evoke sympathy through the character’s naïveté and helplessness.
-Romantic subplots were a regular feature, often revolving around the Gump’s awkwardness with women, echoing the innocence found in Formby’s earlier roles.
+The films highlighted Wisdom's flair for physical slapstick comedy and his ability to evoke sympathy through the character's naïveté and helplessness.
+Romantic subplots were a regular feature, often revolving around the Gump's awkwardness with women, echoing the innocence found in Formby's earlier roles.

-Wisdom’s second starring film, One Good Turn (1955), ranked as the seventh most popular British film of that year.
+Wisdom's second starring film, One Good Turn (1955), ranked as the seventh most popular British film of that year.
 He also appeared in As Long as They're Happy (1955), followed by a return to leading roles in Man of the Moment (1955), which further cemented his popularity—he was named the sixth most popular British film star of 1955.

 His subsequent films saw him in a variety of jobs: a window cleaner in Up in the World (1956), and a jewellery store worker in Just My Luck (1957).
 Although these titles saw a dip in box-office returns, The Square Peg (1959), an army-themed comedy, reversed the trend, becoming one of the top-grossing films of the year and finishing seventh at the British box office.
 By contrast, Follow a Star (1959) was less successful.